Chasing Horse charged with more sex crimes in new Canadian case

 “At the end of the day,” Farmer said, “it is important for us to have these warrants in the system so our victims know they’ve been heard.
 It’s extremely important that we continue to support them that way.”

-Chasing Horse has declined multiple requests from The Associated Press to interview him at the county jail, and his public defender in the Las Vegas case did not respond to an email seeking comment on the Alberta case.
+Chasing Horse has declined multiple requests from The Associated Press to interview him at the county jail, and his public defender in Las Vegas said she has no comment on the new charges.
 It wasn’t immediately clear whether Chasing Horse has an attorney in Canada who could comment on his behalf.

 Farmer said the 47-year-old faces nine charges in Alberta, including three counts of sexual exploitation and four counts of sexual assault.
 The crimes in their jurisdiction date back to 2005, she said.